 Last Updated on

-Everyone is not your customer.
+Not everyone is your customer.
 So, before spending thousands of dollars on your marketing campaigns, it’s important to know who you are trying to reach.

 Creating customer personas should be the first step to any marketing campaign.